Politics of the Soviet Union: Background

 The Bolsheviks who took power during the October Revolution, the final phase of the Russian Revolution, were the first communist party to take power and attempt to apply the Leninist variant of Marxism in a practical way.
-Although they grew very quickly during the Revolution from 24,000 to 100,000 members and got 25% of the votes for the Constituent Assembly in November 1917, the Bolsheviks were a minority party when they took power by force in Petrograd and Moscow.
-Their advantages were discipline and a platform supporting the movement of workers, peasants, soldiers and sailors who had seized factories, organized soviets, appropriated the lands of the aristocracy and other large landholders, deserted from the army and mutinied against the navy during the Revolution.
+Although they grew very quickly during the Revolution, from 24,000 to 100,000 members, and received less than a quarter of votes in the Constituent Assembly elections in November 1917, the Bolsheviks were a minority party when they took power by force in Petrograd and Moscow.
+The Bolsehviks performed best in Petrograd and Vitebsk, Minsk, Smolensk, and Petrograd Guberniia in western Russia; Tver, Vladimir, Moscow Guberniia, and Moscow in central Russia; and among the soldiers on the Northern and Western Fronts and the sailors of the Baltic Fleet.
+The Bolsheviks and their allies argued that the results were not valid, and that the soviets, where the Bolsheviks held more political power, were a more accurate reflection of public will.
+The Bolsheviks' advantages as a political party were discipline and a platform supporting workers, peasants, soldiers, and sailors who had seized factories, organized soviets, appropriated the lands of the aristocracy and other large landholders, deserted from the army, and mutinied against the navy during the February Revolution.

 Karl Marx made no detailed proposals for the structure of a socialist or communist government and society other than the replacement of capitalism with socialism and eventually communism by the victorious working class.
 Vladimir Lenin, the leader of the Bolsheviks, had developed the theory that a communist party should serve as the vanguard of the proletariat and ruling in their name and interest, but like Marx had not developed a detailed economic or political program.
 The new communist government of the Soviet Union faced alarming problems, such as extending practical control beyond the major cities, combatting counter-revolution and opposing political parties, coping with the continuing war and setting up a new economic and political system.

-Despite their relative discipline, the Bolsheviks were not of one mind, the party being a coalition of committed revolutionaries, but with somewhat differing views as to what was practical and proper.
-These diverging tendencies resulted in debates within the party over the next decade, followed by a period of consolidation of the party as definite programs were adopted.
+Despite their relative discipline, the Bolsheviks were not of one mind.
+The was a coalition of committed revolutionaries, but with somewhat differing views as to what was practical.
+These diverging tendencies resulted in debates within the party over the next decade, followed by a period of consolidation of the party as definitive policies, programs, and directions were adopted.